TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Rev. 01/2014

-Manage your marketing and information-sharing privacy choices Best in class—
+Manage your marketing and information-sharing privacy choices Best overall —
-for 7 straight years
+for 9 straight years

-Bank of America was named Best in Class in online security for the seventh consecutive year on the latest Javelin Banking Identity Safety Scorecard.
-The award is based on consistent performance in each layer of online security and outstanding performance in fraud prevention.
+**Bank of America held the title of best overall provider of protection against identity fraud** for its ninth consecutive survey year.
+The award is based on strong performance in the categories of fraud prevention, detection and resolution.

 Browser check